mariang168/SU_MSADS/README.md

 Data science has gained wider usage and popularity since 2001 "as a new, interdisciplinary concept, with three aspects: data design, collection, and analysis (Murtagh 2018)"  Finally, I can further pursue my interest in mastering data as a language, statistics as grammar rule, and art as information visualization that feed my continuous curiosity.
 In 2019, I was admitted to Syracuse University's master's program in Applied Data Science.
 After three years, I am thankful to have this learning journey with my fellow data scientists and professors while going through a pandemic and pivoting my career.
 In 2021, I finally hung my white lab coat as a pharmaceutical scientist and created a new role for myself within my organization.

-## Overview of the major practice areas in data science
+## Overview of the Major Practice Areas in Data Science

 ## Collect and Organize Data

 ## Identify Patterns in Data

-## Alternative Strategies based on the data
+## Alternative Strategies based on the Data

 ## Develop a Plan of Action